Rocky Corner Cohousing is being built on a 33-acre former dairy farm in Bethany. The land has fields, rock outcroppings

 Our buildings will occupy a small portion of the land leaving most of the acreage open space for native plants, farming and orchards.

-We will apply sound principles to preserve the site’s unique natural resources and protect the watershed directly to the east (see more under About Bethany).
+We will apply sound principles to preserve the site’s unique natural resources and protect the watershed directly to the east.

 Our intention is to live sustainably, with a minimum of energy use – to consume less and share more.